On the space of subgroups of Baumslag-Solitar groups I: perfect kernel and phenotype: Introduction and presentation of the results

 All the vertex labels of a connected $(m,n)$-graph have the same $(m,n)$-phenotype (Proposition~\ref{prop:phenotype is well defined for conn graph}) which is thus defined to be the phenotype of the graph (Definition~\ref{def: phenotype for m,n-graphs}).

-We have some gluing results between two $(m,n)$-graphs.
-The phenotype is a complete invariant of gluing, more precisely: consider two connected $(m,n)$-graphs that are non-saturated (at least one of the inequalities \eqref{eq: deg bound by gcd L(v), n m} is strict); then they can appear as subgraphs of the same $(m,n)$-graph if and only if they have the same phenotype (Theorem~\ref{thm: merging of (m,n)-graphs}).
-This relies on the Welding Lemma~\ref{lem: self welding lemma} and the Connecting Theorem~\ref{thm: connecting same phenotype}.
+At this level, we can consider assembling together different parts (originating from different actions).
+Consider two connected $(m,n)$-graphs that are non-saturated (at least one of the inequalities \eqref{eq: deg bound by gcd L(v), n m} is strict), then they can appear as subgraphs of the same $(m,n)$-graph as soon as they have the same phenotype (Theorem~\ref{thm: merging of (m,n)-graphs}).
+This relies on two basic constructions, the Welding Lemma~\ref{lem: self welding lemma} and the Connecting Theorem~\ref{thm: connecting same phenotype}.

-We then have statements that allow us to upgrade $(m,n)$-graphs to pre-actions.
-These upgrades are not univocal, however if an $(m,n)$-graph $\Gc_2$ contains the $(m,n)$-graph $\Gc_1$ of a pre-action $\alpha_1$, then the upgraded pre-action $\alpha_2$ can be chosen to extend $\alpha_1$ (Proposition~\ref{Extending pre-action onto a (m,n)-graph}).
+We then proceed by upgrading from $(m,n)$-graphs to pre-actions and actions (Proposition~\ref{Extending pre-action onto a (m,n)-graph}).
+These upgrades are not uniquely determined, however if an $(m,n)$-graph $\Gc_2$ contains the $(m,n)$-graph $\Gc_1$ of a pre-action $\alpha_1$, then the upgraded pre-action $\alpha_2$ can be chosen to extend $\alpha_1$ (Proposition~\ref{Extending pre-action onto a (m,n)-graph}).

-We will thus use several times the following construction scheme: considering two actions, we restrict them to their traces on large but proper parts of their domain.
-We degrade the resulting pre-actions to $(m,n)$-graphs and glue them together.
-We saturate the resulting $(m,n)$-graph and upgrade it into an action which "contains" the traces of the original actions.
+To summarize, we will use several times the same construction scheme: Considering two actions, we restrict them to a large but proper part of their domain (pre-actions).
+We downgrade the resulting pre-actions to $(m,n)$-graphs and glue them together.
+We saturate the resulting $(m,n)$-graph and upgrade it into one action that "contains" the chosen parts of both original actions as sub-pre-actions (Theorem~\ref{thm: merging of pre-actions}).